Syncplay/syncplay/README.md

 ## How to use the server

-You need to run `syncplayServer`.
-If you have a public IP then you can try to launch server on your computer and give your friends your IP number, so they can connect to it.
-It will listen at port `8999`, unless stated otherwise, you might need to allow connections to it in your firewall/router.
+Run `syncplayServer` to host a Syncplay server.
+If you have a public IP then you can try to launch the server on your computer and give your friends your IP number so that they can connect to it.
+The server software will listen on port `8999` by default, but you can specify a different port.
+You might need to specifically allow connections to `syncplyServer` in your firewall/router.
+If that is the case then please consult your firewall/router instructions or contact your network administrator.

 Pass the IP or hostname to people you want to watch with and you're ready to go.
+There are various online services that will tell you what your IP address is.

 ### Server command-line switches

-`--port [port]` - use stated port instead of the default one.
+`--port [port]` - Use stated port instead of the default one.

-`--isolate-room` - if stated you won't be able to see users in rooms different for your.
+`--isolate-room` - If specified then 'room isolation' is enabled.
+This means that viewers will not be able to see information about users who are in rooms other than the one they are in.
+This feature is reccommended for a public server, but not for a small private server.

-`--password` - server password used for private servers.
+`--password` - Restrict access to the Syncplay server to only those who use this password when they connect to the server.
+This feature is recommended for a private server but is not needed for a public server.
+By default the password is blank (i.e. there is no password restriction).

 ## How to report bugs